protonemedia/laravel-mixins/README.md

 ## Installation

+This package requires PHP 7.4 and Laravel 6.0 or higher.
 You can install the package via composer:

 ```bash
 composer require protonemedia/laravel-mixins